Musyoka2020-eng/Musyoka2020-eng/README.md

 - 👋 Hi, I’m @Musyoka2020-eng
 - 👀 I’m interested in Full stack web development
-- 🌱 I’m currently learning php Lavarel
+- 🌱 I’m developing using php Lavarel
 - 💞️ I’m looking to collaborate on ....
 - 📫 How to reach me 0705092528(whatsup) --